 West Highland Way Packing List

 The trek takes you along the West Coast of Scotland and this West Highland Way packing list will advise you on what best to take in your backpack and day bag.

-We divided the hike up over six days, if you are aiming to complete in less or more time, adapt this guide accordingly.
+We divided the hike up over six days; if you aim to complete it in less or more time, adapt this guide accordingly.

-To reduce the stress of the hike, we (hi, my name is Gemma and I hiked with my friends for our 30th birthdays) paid a West Highland Way baggage transfer company to take our backpack bags from one location to the next.
+To reduce the stress of the hike, we (hi, my name is Gemma, and I hiked with my friends for our 30th birthday) paid a West Highland Way baggage transfer company to take our backpacks from one location to the next.

+West Highland Way Packing List